everett-lee/VoteModes/README.md

 `votes` endpoint.

-The data available from this endpoint does not contain the information the application is actually interested in - the votes of each individual MP - so these division ids are used get this data from the `vote` endpoint.
+The data available from this endpoint does not contain the information the application is actually interested in - the votes of each individual MP - so the division ids returned for the month are used to query the `vote` endpoint.

 To improve application performance, the voting data is downloaded in parallel.

-One concern of the application was how to handle cases where the MP was not present at the time of the vote.
-Rather than just counting 'for' and 'against' votes, I decided to add 'did not attend'.
+One notable concern was how to handle cases where an MP fails to attend a vote.
+Rather than just counting 'for' and 'against' votes, I decided to add a 'did not attend' category.
 In order to prevent low-attendance votes from polluting the results, only those with > 60% attendance are considered.

-### K-modes
-Why?
+The resulting data is added to a DynamoDB, with the `Votes` value for each MP represented as a list of mappings from `DivisionId` -> `Vote` (Aye/No/NoAttend).

 ### Example output
 ```json